-On December 9th at 11:30 am ET, join experts from ROI Revolution to learn critical strategies to boost your brand awareness, bring your brand’s personality to light, and reach your full growth potential on Amazon.
-Register today to secure your seat!
+On December 9, 2020 at 11:30 am ET, experts from ROI Revolution discuss critical strategies to boost your brand awareness, bring your brand’s personality to light, and reach your full growth potential on Amazon.

 September Google Bugs: Mobile Indexation and Canonicalization Issues

 We saw two major bugs hit Google in September, affecting 0.2% and 0.02% of the index respectively, according to the search engine.
 While those numbers may seem small, there are trillions of pages in Google’s index – 0.2% of 1 trillion is 2 million, after all.
 Here are more details on the two problems that came to light late in the month:

 - Mobile Indexation Bug: This bug was causing Google to not index a variety of pages.
 The mobile-indexing issue impacted about 0.2% of Google’s index, beginning in early September but spiking at the end of September through Oct 1.

 - Canonicalization Bug: This bug led Google to select the wrong canonical page, often one with no connection to the original page.
 As a result, affected pages stopped ranking for relevant terms.
 Impacted roughly 0.02% of the index, beginning around Sept.
 20 until Oct 1.

 Both issues were acknowledged by Google on October 1.
 The mobile indexation problem was reported 99% resolved on Oct.
 9; the canonicalization issue was reported 99% resolved on Oct.
 19.